 Holiday Affair (1949)

 God is that a stupid poster.
-Don’t judge this film based on the poster.
-Also, in NO part of this film does Janet Leigh’s character dress like that.
+Don’t judge this film based on the poster. :) Also, in NO part of this film does Janet Leigh’s character dress like that.
 But she is truly lovely in this film.
 Very young too.
-This film was made more than 10 years before her most famous role in Psycho.
+The film was made more than ten years before her most famous role in Psycho.
 If you watch it, note how small her waist is.
-Sure, women wore girdles back then, but even so, it’s damned small.
-Beautiful.
+Sure, women wore girdles back then, but even so, it’s tiny.

 Gordon Gebert, who plays Janet Leigh’s character’s young son, acts and sounds like a real child.
 This isn’t the standard stilted overly sweet or smart alecky characterization you often see in Hollywood films of any era.